island-is/handbook/technical-overview/teamwork.md

 It is important to document all important decisions made in this project.
 This might, for instance, be a technology choice (e.g., PostgreSQL vs. MongoDB), a choice between a library (e.g., moment vs date-fns), or a decision on features (e.g., pagination vs infinite scroll).
 Design documentation is important to enable people understanding the decisions later on.

-Decisions should be documented using [MADR](https://github.com/adr/madr) formatting inside the `docs/adr` folder.
+Decisions should be documented using [MADR](https://github.com/adr/madr) formatting inside the `adr` folder.
 Just copy `0000-template.md` to for example `0001-date-library.md` and fill in the details.
 Many sections can be skipped for smaller decisions.